apple60126/clothing_camera_app/README.md

-# Step-by-Step project code to develop a web app with accelerameter to consistently take quality pictures
+# Developing a web app that uses an accelerometer to consistently take quality pictures

 # How to install
 Install node on your computer. https://nodejs.org/en/download